-Ames Laboratory performed no sampling of storm or sanitary sewer water in 2007.
+Ames Laboratory performed no sampling of storm or sanitary sewer water in 2008.
 The City of Ames samples twice each year and ISU (permittee) samples quarterly.
-The Chemical Disposal Site ground water was sampled.
-Section 7.0 discusses groundwater.
+The Chemical Disposal Site ground water was not sampled in 2008.
+Section 7.0 discusses groundwater and Table 5.7-1 contains groundwater data from 2002-2007.